Holistic Health, Ayurveda and Edgar Cayce

 Holistic health care views physical and mental and spiritual aspects of life as closely interconnected.
 And there are other influences to take care of too - including those of the environment.
 The environment had better be adequate too.
 If not, one may suffer from it, or get deranged in the long run.
 Toxic water, air to choke on, pollutions and so on illustrate the point: It is much harder to maintain one's health in a bad environment.
 As for the human milieu, good company and compatible partners mean a lot to the health fare too.

 Self-help and family help is often possible, at least in minor and not life-threathening issues.
 And a person's health is not always a clear-cut, individual affair.
 For all that, skilled efforts to improve or consolidate one's own health and that of one's nearest ones may be doable, but outreach does not have to end there.
 Holistic, alternative treatment systems are available, like Maharishi's Ayurveda.
-It is a good system.
 It aims at good balancing and development.

 Ayurveda aims at balancing the organism well, adjusting the mind-body relationship for health and with practical techniques to enliven sound responses in mind and body.
 It includes mind, body, behavior and environment, and takes into account that prevention is better than attempts at cures in vain.